novainsilico/nway/README.md

 As the main usage of nway is to transform any nodejs module into browser compatible modules, not any transformation of your code is required to make it work with nway.

-Unless you need to explicitly split your application in asynchronously loaded packets, nway only rely on standard **module** concept: `module.exports` object and `require()` mechanism:
+Unless you need to explicitly split your application in asynchronously loaded bundles, nway only rely on standard **module** concept: `module.exports` object and `require()` mechanism:

   - *"In Node, files and modules are in one-to-one correspondence"* ([nodejs module documentation](http://nodejs.org/api/modules.html))
   - `module.exports` is a object always defined in a module.
 By default `module.exports` is an empty object `{}`.
 The value assigned to the `module.exports` object is what a module expose to those who requiring this module. `module.exports` support any kind of javascript value: object, string, number, function, date, boolean, array, etc.